 - Representing a Canadian-based energy company as co-counsel before the International Centre for Settlement of Investment Disputes (ICSID) brought against the Government of Kenya in respect to unlawful revocation of the company’s geothermal exploration licence.

 - Representing a pan African bank in the International Chamber of Commerce in a claim brought by a Zambian borrower who claims he never authorised the bank to disburse funds to the borrower.

 - Acting for Kenya Power and Lighting and Company an alleged payment of USD 20 billion in respect of power purchase agreements.

 - Acted for the Central Bank of Kenya in the recovery of all amounts in the “Goldenberg” related cases, in excess of USD 1 Billion.

 - Advised the Government of Kenya on the financial and operational restructuring of Kenya Airways (KQ) (a significant shareholder), including converting USD 2.3 Billion into equity and the legal implications of relinquishing its security.

-- Advising the Kenyan Government as part of a consortium of local and international firms, during the privatisation of Kenya Posts and Telecommunications Corporation and subsequent creation of Telkom, Postal Corporation of Kenya and the Communications Commission of Kenya.
+- Advising the Kenyan Government as part of a consortium of local and international firms, during the privatization of Kenya Posts and Telecommunications Corporation and the subsequent creation of Telkom, the Postal Corporation of Kenya, and the Communications Commission of Kenya.